 Click on the photos below to learn more about these sweet roly-poly ornaments!

 Gobble, gobble, gobble!
-Give your wattles a shake and get ready for Thanksgiving decorating.
+Give your wattles a shake and get ready for Thanksgiving decorating with these turkey craft projects.
 Every family gathering needs some crafty little Toms for the centerpiece, a hostess gift, place card holders or a sign of gratitude.
-These projects use some very creative ideas for the turkey feathers, from ribbons to popsicle sticks to coffee filters.
+These Thanksgiving arts and crafts projects use some very creative ideas for the turkey feathers, from ribbons to Popsicle sticks to coffee filters.
 Have fun!